Senior Lady Bear becomes 10th All-American for BU, 13th selection overall

-Moore led the Lady Bears to their third Women’s College World Series appearance in 2014 in record-shattering fashion.
+Moore led the Lady Bears to their third Women’s College World Series appearance in 2014 in record-breaking fashion.
 Baylor posted a 49-16 record, reached the WCWS semifinals for the second time, and tied for the second-best ranking in program history at No. 4 to close the season.

-Whitney Canion became the first, first-team All-American in BU history under Moore’s watch in 2014.
-She was a first-team selection by the NFCA to cap an illustrious six-year career, leaving with virtually every pitching record in the Bears’ record book, to her second All-America honor overall as she paced BU to Oklahoma City with a 31-12 record.
+Whitney Canion became the first, first team All-American in BU history under Moore’s watch in 2014.
+She was a first team selection by the NFCA capping an illustrious six-season career, leaving with virtually every pitching record in the Bears’ record book.
+The nod earned her second All-America honor overall as she paced BU to Oklahoma City with a 31-12 record.

-During its 2014 WCWS run, Baylor accomplished the largest comeback in WCWS history by erasing a 7-0 deficit through five innings to eventually beat Kentucky 8-7 in eight innings to avoid elimination May 31.
-The win propelled the team to its second-semifinals berth before the Bears fell to eventual national champion Florida, 6-3 June 1 to end the postseason run.
+During its 2014 WCWS run, Baylor accomplished the largest comeback in WCWS history by erasing a 7-0 deficit through five innings to eventually beat Kentucky 8-7 in eight innings and avoid elimination.
+The win propelled the team to its second semifinals berth before the Bears fell to eventual national champion Florida, 6-3, to end the postseason run.

 Moore picked up his 700th career victory May 17, 2014, in the NCAA Waco Regional with Baylor’s 2-1 win over Tulsa at Getterman Stadium.
-The 2013 squad posted the sixth-highest win total in program history with 42, and three players earned NFCA All-Region honors on the way to Baylor’s eighth NCAA Regional Tournament appearance under Moore.
+The 2013 squad posted the sixth-highest win total in program history with 42, and three players earned NFCA All-Region honors on the way to Baylor’s eighth NCAA Regional appearance under Moore.

 Despite the loss of two opening day starters, including All-American pitcher Canion, Moore led the 2012 Baylor squad to its seventh NCAA Regional appearance in the last nine years and 10th of his coaching career.
 The Lady Bears picked up crucial wins throughout the season, including wins over national runner-up Oklahoma and then-No. 5 Texas.